 Gorman-Rupp Automatic Air Release Valves are reliable, and require minimum maintenance.
-See AUTOMATIC AIR RELEASE VALVE in this section for installation and theory of operation of the Automatic Air Release Valve.
+See AUTOMATIC AIR RELEASE VALVE in this section for information about Gorman-Rupp Automatic Air Release Valves.
 Consult your Gorman-Rupp distributor, or contact the Gorman-Rupp Company for selection of an Automatic Air Release Valve to fit your application.

-If the installation involves a flooded suction such as a below-ground lift station.
-A pipe union and manual shut-off valve may be installed in the bleed line to allow service of the valve without shutting down the station, and to eliminate the possibility of flooding.
+If the installation involves a flooded suction such as a below-ground lift station, a pipe union and manual shut-off valve may be installed in the bleed line to allow service of the valve without shutting down the station, and to eliminate the possibility of flooding.
 If a manual shut-off valve is installed anywhere in the air release piping, it must be a full-opening ball type valve to prevent plugging by solids.

 If a manual shut-off valve is installed in a bypass line, it must not be left closed during operation.
-A closed manual shutoff valve may cause a pump which has lost prime to continue to operate without reaching prime, causing dangerous overheating and possible explosive rupture of the pump casing.
+A closed manual shut-off valve may cause a pump which has lost prime to continue to operate without reaching prime, causing dangerous overheating and possible explosive rupture of the pump casing.
 Personnel could be severely injured.